Body discovered following house fire in Greene County

 LIMESTONE, Tenn.
 (WJHL)- A body was discovered following a house fire in Greene County on Wednesday evening.

-According to a news release from the Greene County Sheriffs Office Greene County 911 received a call about a structure fire at a home on Crockett Timbers.
+According to a news release from the Greene County Sheriff’s Department, Greene County 911 received a call about a structure fire at a home on Crockett Timbers.

 According to the sheriff’s office, firefighters then discovered the body of 67-year-old James Catchings in the living room of the home.

-Note: CORRECTION: The Greene County Sheriff’s Office stated earlier this morning that the cause of the fatal fire was being investigated by the Tennessee Bureau of Investigation’s bomb and arson division and the fire/arson investigator with the Greene County Sheriff’s Department.